-The ASI Alliance (Artificial Superintelligence Alliance) is a decentralized AI ecosystem formed in March 2024 through the merger of three established blockchain AI protocols: Fetch.ai (autonomous economic agents), SingularityNET (AI services marketplace), and Ocean Protocol (decentralized data marketplace).
-The ASI Alliance unified the three projects under a single ASI token — with FET (Fetch.ai), AGIX (SingularityNET), and OCEAN tokens all converting to ASI at fixed exchange rates.
-The combined entity had a market cap exceeding $7.5 billion at announcement — making it the largest decentralized AI ecosystem by market cap and one of the most significant protocol mergers in crypto history.
-The long-term vision of the ASI Alliance, articulated by SingularityNET founder Ben Goertzel, is building a decentralized alternative to centralized AI giants (OpenAI, Google DeepMind) — providing open, ownership-preserving AI infrastructure toward beneficial Artificial General Intelligence.
+The ASI Alliance (Artificial Superintelligence Alliance) is a decentralized AI ecosystem formed in March 2024 through the merger of three established blockchain AI protocols — Fetch.ai (autonomous economic agents), SingularityNET (AI services marketplace), and Ocean Protocol (decentralized data marketplace) — unified under a single ASI token with FET, AGIX, and OCEAN all converting at fixed exchange rates, creating a combined market cap exceeding $7.5 billion at announcement and one of the most significant protocol mergers in crypto history.

 Background